-First, debate over the origin of clastic dikes in Eastern Washington is ongoing for nearly a century (Jenkins, 1925; Cooley, 2015).
-Yet this debate is largely absent from the atlas and most other articles written by Hanford geoscientists.
+First, debate over the origin of clastic dikes in Eastern Washington has persisted for nearly a century (Jenkins, 1925; Cooley, 2020).
+Yet the debate is largely absent from the atlas and most other articles written by Hanford geoscientists.
 For science to function, theories must be forwarded and critiqued by others.
 Readers must have the chance to see the evidence, evaluate it, and respond.
-Specific evidence from specific outcrops.
+Present specific evidence from specific outcrops.
 Authors must have the opportunity to address points of weakness raised by reviewers in order for new theories to be strengthened or abandoned.
-But Hanford authors simply do not engage in the clastic dike debate, which might explain why they arrived at "multigenetic".
+But Hanford authors simply do not engage in the clastic dike debate, which might explain why Fecht arrived at "multigenetic".
 Don't ruffle any feathers.
 Geology by committee.

 Second, lack of effort.
 It is mystifying how such a well-paid, well-supported federal geologist can spend his career working in flat terrain on Quaternary sediments exposed in large trenches and natural cuts located steps from his office and not produce a robust, comprehensive, and original report on clastic dikes.
 Fecht et al. (1999) is a beautiful example of how not to do geoscience.

 The most important question with respect to clastic dikes in Eastern Washington is what formed them (i.e., what's the geologic trigger?).
-To answer that question, the dikes must be investigated at a scale matched to their distribution.
+To answer that question, the dikes must be investigated at a scale on par with their distribution.
 I recognized this long ago and did the hard yards.
 The boys from Richland?
 Who knows.

 Allison, I.S., 1941, Flint's fill hypothesis of origin of scabland , Journal of Geology, v.
 49